 These high fidelity exploratory concepts show how the Doctorlink website could better represent value for prospective clients.
 Along with a cosmetic refresh and a cleaner UI, this work aims to visualise a clear value proposition which was creating using a combination of internal stakeholder insight and user research.

-As part of Doctorlink's mission to reduce the pressures on GP practices the business decided to introduce the ability to allow patients to manage their repeat prescriptions online.
-There are already products out there that let you do this, but the challenge was how this functionality could seamlessly slot into the existing Doctorlink application.
+In order to reduce the amount of time-consuming administrative tasks GP practices have to work through, we wanted to allow patients to manage their own repeat prescriptions.
+Products which let you do this already exist, so I needed to decide how this functionality could seamlessly slot into the existing Doctorlink application.
 I began by researching competitors operating in the same space and mapping out some concepts.

 Once I felt I had a fairly strong understanding of the limitation and constraints, I started to draw up a proposed journey.
-This was a simple success flow, which showed a registered patient logging into Doctorlink and re-ordering existing repeat prescription medications from their record.
+This is a simple success flow, which shows a registered patient logging into Doctorlink and re-ordering medication for an existing repeat prescription.

-In order to validate or disprove any assumptions I worked with our UX researcher to test the concepts with real users.
-We tested with a range of people who’d previously had experience of managing their prescriptions using a digital product.
+In order to validate or disprove any outstanding assumptions I worked with our UX researcher to test the concepts with real people.
+We conducted qualitative testing with seven individuals who’d previously had experience of managing their prescriptions using a digital service.

 There were some clear key learnings from the prototype testing:

 - Patients want an indication of when a repeat prescription is ‘ready to collect’ from their nominated pharmacy.

 - We need to be clearer about how the user is contacted by the practice or pharmacy regarding their prescription request.